importance of speech – Homily for February 26th and 27th,

-It is a serious sin to spread gossip, something that we don’t know to be true
+It is a serious sin to say something we know to be

 And of course lying is something we should never do either.

 We can also sin by NOT speaking when we should,

 particularly when we see another committing a sin, but do not say anything to